neondatabase/website/content/docs/guides/logical-replication-neon.md

 ### Replication roles

 It is recommended that you create a dedicated Postgres role for replicating data.
 The role must have the `REPLICATION` privilege.
-The default Postgres role create with your Neon project and roles created using the Neon Console, CLI, or API are granted the membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
+The default Postgres role created with your Neon project and roles created using the Neon Console, CLI, or API are granted the membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
 Roles created via SQL do not have this privilege, and the `REPLICATION` privilege cannot be granted.

 <Tabs labels={["Neon Console", "CLI", "API"]}>